bosco-l/flask-plotly-dash-multi-page-app/README.md

 ## Personal Project Example

-Dash is an extremely powerful framework to build interactive, complex web apps to visualize data analytics.
-It would be fascinating if you could integrate Dash into work, study, or own business.

-Here is an example of a project that I have already deployed to AWS, and shared with members.
+Here is an example of a personal project that I have already deployed to AWS, and shared with other developers.
 It works well in the app interaction and connection to SQL database (e.g. AWS RDS).

 ![](static/project_example.png)

+Dash is a low-code framework to craft interactive, complex web apps to visualize data analytics with customized user interfaces.
+Plus, it could be rapidly integrated into your work, study, or own business.
+Navigate to the [documentation](https://dash.plotly.com/installation) and start building your first Dash app now!

 ## License

 See the [LICENSE](LICENSE.md) file for license rights and limitations (MIT).